Kearny High School (New Jersey): Religion in classroom controversy

 On November 16, 2006, The Jersey Journal reported that the School District had taken "corrective action" against Paszkiewicz, the precise nature of which was not specified.
 The administrators stated that further action might be warranted, based on Paszkiewicz's continuing conduct.

 This matter is the subject of an hour-long documentary film In God We Teach, which includes statements from a variety of people involved (in particular both the teacher and student) as well as others outside the school.

 Sexual conduct allegation

 During the 2006-07 school year Celeste Adamski, a 27-year-old English teacher was suspended with pay on suspicion of sexual activity with one or more of her students.
 In mid-October she pleaded guilty to an allegation concerning her behavior with a male student as part of a plea agreement in which she gave up her teaching certificate and was barred from teaching or holding a public job.

 Administration

-The school's principal is Jacalyn Richardson.
-Her administration team includes two assistant principals and the athletic director.
+The school's principal is Curtis Brack.
+His administration team includes two assistant principals and the athletic director.